coder/docs/admin/workspace-management/cvms.md

 container is what provides
 [strong isolation](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/security.md).

+## Images hosted in private registries

+Please note that CVM-enabled workspaces cannot be created using images hosted in a private registry unless you permit unauthenticated access to the images.

 ## Image configuration

 The following sections show how you can configure your image to include systemd